 Great expansion took place in the sixteenth century, when the castle was transformed into one of the fortresses of the defense system of the Slovak lands, against the Turks.
-It was surrounded by a new wall with two round towers in the east, and later in the western corners, two cannon towers were added.
+It was surrounded by a new wall with two round towers in the east, and later at the end of the 16th century in the western corners, two more cannon towers were added.
 The entrance to the fortified gate on the outer ward led through a drawbridge.
-A hexagonal tower was built in 1574 near the castle, performing an observation and signaling function.
+A hexagonal tower surrounded by a ditch on three sides was built in 1574 near the castle, performing an observation and signaling function.
 It had visual communication with other objects of this type.
 Its remains are located on a hill, 150-200 meters south-west of the castle.

 Until recently, the castle was in a state of ruin that was led by World War II.
 In recent years, however, it has been rebuilt by a private investor and transformed into a hotel and conference center.
 It is possible to visit it, and it is best to check dates and times on the official website of the castle here.